 In order to safeguard children’s health and ensure they learn well, rather than have them adapt to their furniture, their furniture should adapt to them.

-Setting the furniture in the right position is straight forward and can be done under a minute with the simple adjustment mechanisum on all moll desks and chairs.
+Setting the furniture in the right position is straight forward and can be done under a minute with the simple adjustment mechanism on all moll desks and chairs.

 Why tilt the desktop?

-Whether reading, writing or drawing, there is an optimally correct sitting position for every activity that is easily achieved by tilting the desktop.
+Whether reading, writing, or drawing, there is an optimal correct sitting position for every activity that is easily achieved by tilting the desktop.

-Moll worked with orthopaedists and ophthalmologists in Germany to develop children’s desks with tops that tilt by up to 30 degrees.
-The patented systems facilitates continued adjustment that can be easily and safely operated by children.
+moll worked with orthopedists and ophthalmologists in Germany to develop children’s desks with tops that tilt by up to 30 degrees.
+The patented system facilitates continued adjustment that can be easily and safely operated by children.
 The mechanism is designed to allow the desktops to be tilted and lowered safely.
 This construction design eliminates the risk of trapped fingers and associated injuries.

 RECOMMENDED ANGLE FOR THE OPTIMUM POSITION: